From intensive classes to community circles to informative workshops, these herbal experts will rock your world!

 Angel Putney- Né & Jody Noé, Natural Family Health, and Integrative Medicine & Reclaiming our Roots

-Mary Blue, Farmacy Herbs & Herbal Foundations Online
+Mary Blue, Farmacy Herbs & Herbal Foundations Online-she/hers

 Mary Blue is a community herbalist in Providence, RI and has run Farmacy Herbs store, farm and education center for the last 15 years.
 Mary developed the Herbal Foundations Certificate Program and the Farmacy Internship Programs.
 Mary’s healing philosophy and business model revolves around community, activism, education, and social justice.
 Mary is a guest teacher at Brown University, Mass College of Pharmacy, University of Rhode Island, RISD and more.